bascht/dotfiles-public/dot_fzf/README-VIM.md

 `fzf`.
 So you can set up `FileType fzf` autocmd to customize the settings of the window.

-For example, if you use the default layout (`{'down': '~40%'}`) on Neovim, you might want to temporarily disable the statusline for a cleaner look.
+For example, if you use a non-popup layout (e.g. `{'down': '40%'}`) on Neovim, you might want to temporarily disable the statusline for a cleaner look.

 ```vim
 if has('nvim') && !exists('g:fzf_layout')